 If you are from a Partner company, please login to the Partner Portal to get access to event recordings and Partner events (you must be logged in).

-MIT CampusThe 16th annual MIT Global Supply Chain and Logistics Excellence (SCALE) Network Research Expo provides a unique opportunity to preview nearly 100 supply chain research projects conducted by MIT SCALE graduate students in partnership with project-sponsor companies and researchers.
+MIT CampusThe 16th annual MIT Global Supply Chain and Logistics Excellence (SCALE) Network Expo provides a unique opportunity to preview nearly 100 industry-sponsored research projects conducted by MIT SCALE graduate students.

 VirtualMIT CTL Director Prof. Yossi Sheffi, author of The Magic Conveyor Belt: Supply Chains, A.I., and the Future of Work, will peel back the layers of supply chains, talk about their pain points and how to make them more resilient, and discuss how technology, including AI, will shape supply chains and the future of work.

 VirtualIn this webinar, we will discuss nanostores—a vital part of the retail landscape in emerging markets—and their related challenges.
 Among other topics, we will focus on strategy and business models in the retail industry, the impacts of e-commerce and technology, the logistics challenges to serve this channel, the capabilities to anticipate or respond to potential disruptions, and the industry's future.
 Researchers from China, Latin America, and the United States, as well as two industry subject matter experts, will share their opinions and answer the moderators' and the attendees' questions.

 VirtualIn this monthly briefing, Dr. Elenna Dugundji will present six examples of the application of AI, data science, and machine learning across the supply chain for the pharmaceutical industry.
 All examples have been examined in the past 2 years by MIT Supply Chain Management master's students.